 One of the best part of New England is the changing seasons, and while I personally love them all, there’s something very special about the springtime.
 As the snow begins to melt away, color begins to emerge, birds start to chirp again, and you can feel a new energy of excitement in the air for warmer days ahead.

-This post is all about the very best things to do in New England in the spring to celebrate everything everything coming back to life, so with that, let’s begin!
+This post is all about the very best things to do in New England in the spring to celebrate everything everything coming back to life.
+And with that, let’s begin!

 New England Wanderlust contains affiliate links, and is a member of the Amazon Services LLC Associates Program.
 We may earn a commission from any purchases you choose to make from our links, at no additional cost to you.
 For more information, please refer to our Privacy Policy.